tuva-health/docs/docs/data-marts/cms-hccs.md

 **Up to 25 diagnosis codes are allowable, but only 1 is required.*

-### Variables

 The data mart includes logic that allows you to choose which payment year you want to use to calculate the risk scores.
 You can also use the snapshot functionality to capture the risk scores calculated for each payment, or on a month-to-month basis.

 - `cms_hcc_payment_year` defaults to the current year
 - `snapshots_enabled` is an *optional* variable that can be enabled to allow running the mart for multiple years

 To run the data mart, simply update the payment year in your dbt_project.yml file or use the `--vars` dbt command, if you want to change the payment year from the current year default.
-See examples below.

-### dbt Examples

 dbt_project.yml: